Code Reasoning for Software Engineering Tasks: A Survey and A Call to Action: Code Reasoning: Techniques

-\citet{brown2020language} show that LLMs are few-shot learners.
-Performance of LLMs on reasoning tasks is further enhanced by a certain kind of prompting called \cotlong{} or \cotshort{}~\cite{wei2022chain} prompting which elicits LLM reasoning. \citet{wei2022emergent} suggest that in-context learning ability of LLMs, including \cotshort{} reasoning, is an emergent property of LLMs.
-Code \cotshort{} papers (\citealp{li2025structured, jiang2024self, pan2025modularization} and others) suggest that code reasoning is a specific kind of reasoning and \cotshort{} can be more impactful when induced with prompts that recognize this difference.
+\citealp{brown2020language} show that LLMs are few-shot learners.
+Performance of LLMs on reasoning tasks is further enhanced by a certain kind of prompting called Chain-of-thought or CoT~\citep{wei2022chain} prompting which elicits LLM reasoning. \citealp{wei2022emergent} suggest that in-context learning ability of LLMs, including CoT reasoning, is an emergent property of LLMs.
+Code CoT papers (\citealp{li2025structured, jiang2024self, pan2025modularization} and others) suggest that code reasoning is a specific kind of reasoning and CoT can be more impactful when induced with prompts that recognize this difference.
 We survey such techniques in Sec.~\ref{sec:cot}.

-\citet{yao2023tree} state that "System 2" thinking should involve exploring diverse solution paths rather than greedily picking one.
-They connect \cotshort{} with sampling and search to enable exploration of multiple reasoning paths. \citet{li2022competition} effectively leverage sampling and search techniques to generate competition-level code.
-Sec.~\ref{sec:inferencescaling} covers sampling and search techniques used to explore multiple reasoning paths for software engineering tasks.
+One way code output is different from natural language output is that it can be executed and tested to validate its correctness.
+Self-refinement techniques using code execution as a way to evaluate and improve LLMs' output, such as Self-debugging \citep{chen2023teaching}, CodeCoT \citep{huang2023codecot}, LEVER \citep{Ni-LEVER-icml-2023} and others, are covered in Sec.~\ref{sec:execution}.

-One way code output is different from natural language output is that it can be executed and tested to validate its correctness. \citet{yao2023tree} highlight that execution can be a way to check if the reasoning is correct.
-Other such techniques based on code execution are covered in Sec.~\ref{sec:execution}.
+\citealp{yao2023tree} state that "System 2" thinking should involve exploring diverse solution paths rather than greedily picking one.
+They connect CoT with inference scaling to enable exploration of multiple reasoning paths.
+Inference scaling involves setting a temperature greater than 0 to generate multiple candidate solutions or samples during inference or test time, and then picking the best candidate. \citealp{li2022competition} effectively leverage this technique to generate competition level code.
+Sec.~\ref{sec:inferencescaling} covers inference scaling used to explore multiple reasoning paths for software engineering tasks.

 Many approaches use a combination of these techniques, although one technique usually dominates.
+The dominant technique is the core method, contribution or novelty of a publication.
 Tab.~\ref{tab:llm-hybrid} shows approaches which rely on multiple techniques.